 Identify a primary care practice in your community and express your interest in providing funding.
 To inform and spread the word:

 - Share this webpage with information for practices about the training

-- Distribute this flyer to practices or healthcare contacts that might be interested.
+- Distribute this flyer to practices or healthcare contacts (general or pediatric) that might be interested.